dczmer/davelab/01_developer-productivity/01_zsh-configuration/01_zsh-config/README.md

 ### The Line Editor

 The `zsh` line editor will let you open your `EDITOR` with the contents of the command you are currently entering at the prompt.
-There, you can edit the command like normal text.
+There, you can edit the command like a normal text file.
 When you save and exit, the full command will be pasted at the command line, ready to enter.

 First, you need to enable it, and bind a key to start it: